skoerfgen/ACMECert/README.md

 ###### Return Values
 > Returns a string containing a URL to the Terms Of Service for the selected CA.
 ###### Errors/Exceptions
-> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured getting the account information.
+> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured getting the Terms Of Service.

 ---